 Create A Real Running Training Plan

-We talked about it a little earlier: developing a tailor-made training plan to progress in the running is recommended.
-Progress is possible with a well-constructed training plan with just three runs per week.
-Besides, you’re going for a long distance like a marathon; there’s no need to turn up the volume.
-Running three times a week means being able to do both a jog, an intensity session also called “split”, and a long outing incorporating a bit of tempo pace
+We discussed it a little earlier: developing a tailor-made training plan to progress in the running is recommended.
+Progress is possible with a well-constructed training plan with just three weekly runs.
+Besides, you’re going for a long distance like a marathon; there’s no need to increase the volume.
+Running three times a week means being able to do both a jog, an intensity session also called “split,” and a long outing incorporating a bit of tempo pace

 So, training more leads to more progress.
-Above all, you have to train correctly and favour good recovery periods (we will come back to this).
+Above all, you must teach correctly and favor good recovery periods (we will return to this).
 The more you prepare, the more fatigue will accumulate.
 It can then prevent you from progressing if you are not careful.
 So also remember to hydrate yourself well and take the time to recharge the batteries.
 You can consult our article on nutritional preparation for running to go even further.
 It deals with the ideal diet for the practice of endurance sports.

 Choose A Mid-Term Distance Running Goal

 Commit to a first challenge to be completed three to six months following your start and register for this race.
 Pick a distance you’ll be proud of when you complete it: is it three kilometers?
 Five?
 Ten kilometers in less than an hour?
 What do you want to accomplish within more or less six months?
 Be realistic, but show a little ambition to stay motivated during all those weeks of training.

 Indeed, it must be realistic, achievable, and set in time to achieve a goal.
 This goal will motivate you to run, evaluate yourself, and compare yourself to others.
 You will be able to define your ideal distance according to your physical profile and your sports history.
 Also, use your current abilities to determine your medium-term goal.
 For example, if you can run five kilometers in good conditions, your objective must lead you to progress and not stagnate.

 Boost Your “Pleasure” Engine During The Running Session